kubermatic/machine-controller/docs/cloud-provider.md

 # When not set a 'kubernetes-v1' security group will get created
 securityGroupIDs:
 - ""
-# name of the instance profile to use.
+# name of the instance profile to use, required.
-# When not set a 'kubernetes-v1' instance profile will get created
 instanceProfile : ""

 # instance tags ("KubernetesCluster": "my-cluster" is a required tag.